 - Reach out.
 Email multiple vendors so you have options.

 - Have caterers for your events.
 For the Mayian, my family made most of the food for guests.
 That was extremely stressful and if I had the opportunity to change anything it would be to have caterers for every event no matter how big or small.
-It takes the stress off family members and in that way they can relax and enjoy.
+It takes the stress off family members and in that way they can relax and enjoy themselves.

 - Follow up.
 Make sure you give yourself enough time to get all your wedding outfits made and ready.
 Keep in touch with them and keep reminding them of when they should be ready.